Interview: Max Tegmark on Superintelligent AI, Cosmic Apocalypse, and Life 3.0

 Tegmark: There’s no secret sauce to intelligence.
 I think there’s no secret sauce to consciousness either, but there are certainly some equations we haven’t discovered yet.
 We need to define the properties that information processing has to satisfy for there to be consciousness there.

 Guilio Tononi has put forward one theory, and maybe it’s right and maybe it’s wrong.
 But it’s a theory we can start testing on ourselves by looking at conscious and unconscious brain processes.
-If we find a theory that correctly predicts the information processing that happens in our own heads, then we could take it seriously for others: for pets, robots, unresponsive patients in the emergency room.
+If we find a theory that correctly predicts which of the information processing that happens in our own heads is conscious, then we could take it seriously for others: for pets, robots, unresponsive patients in the emergency room.

 Life itself used to be considered mysterious.
 The difference between a living bug and dead bug was that the former had some élan vital, some life essence in it.
 But an engineer today would think of them as two mechanisms, one of which is broken.
 Similarly, the difference between an intelligent and a non-intelligent blob of matter is how good they are at processing information in certain ways.
 And the difference between a conscious and unconscious information-processing system is some property that we haven’t managed to pin down yet with mathematical equations.